angeltee123/Tattooshop/READMe.md

 ## $api->store_result(&$statement)
 Stores the result set of a successfully executed statement in an internal buffer.
-If successful, $api->execute() returns true, else, it returns false.
+Returns true on success, false on failure.
 ```php
 $query = $api->select();
 ...